opnsense/docs/source/manual/reverse_proxy.rst

     effort has been taken to prevent detection.
-    Do not use a reverse proxy as a replacement / excuse for (not) fixing the main problems like known vulnerabilities in libraries, outdated software, or vulnerabilities in your own code by updating / removing them or by changeing your own code.
+    Do not use a reverse proxy as a replacement / excuse for (not) fixing the main problems like known vulnerabilities in libraries, outdated software, or vulnerabilities in your own code by updating / removing them or by changing your own code.